 Schedule 3 of the Protocol sets out the list of the German banks Reference Entities within the scope of the Protocol.
+The list can also be found here.
 If a transaction otherwise meets the requirements of the Protocol and references one of the Reference Entities in Schedule 3, then the amendments set out in the Protocol will apply.

 - How are cleared transactions affected by the Protocol?